ksindi/managers-playbook/README.md

 1. Have a bias for action and decision-making over planning and consensus.
 1. Favor [writing][communicating] over meeting.
 1. Understand how your products are used in the wild.
 For example, join sales and support calls.
-1. Work backwards by focusing on the outcomes you want to achieve.
+1. Work backward by focusing on the outcomes you want to achieve.
 1. Encourage ownership by asking [open questions][coaching].
 1. Be the cheerleader.
 Celebrate success often and reinforce positive behavior.
 1. Know how to differentiate between [reversible and irreversible decisions][making-decisions].